radish-es/opensourcelaw/content/slides/week10/index.md

 ## Succession and the Transfer of Wealth

-Does the common law right to alienate property (A) create wealth by encouraging people to work hard and invest or (B) ensure the reduction of class and other social hierarchies?
+Does the common law right to alienate property (A) create wealth by encouraging people to work hard and invest or (B) ensure the reproduction of class and other social hierarchies?